doctrine/phpcr-odm/README.markdown

 * (very) basic CRUD is implemented
 * metadata reading implemented for annotations
+* there is a symfony2 bundle available in symfony core.

 Todo
 ----

 * fix the tests that fail
 * figure out how we can do relations in a sane way
-* implement Sf2 bundle

 Notes
 -----

-* The type of the document is stored in each node (stored as _doctrine_alias for the moment)
+* The type of the document is stored in each repository node (stored as _doctrine_alias for the moment)

 Getting Started
 ---------------